isomerpages/nlb-learning/_singapore/Adults/Content on Food Heritage.md

 <h5 class="margin--bottom--lg" id="Indian-cuisine"><b>Playlist: Indian Cuisine </b></h5>

 Since the commencement of Singapore's journey as a free port in the early 19th century, the influx of traders and workers from different parts of the Indian sub-continent, brought in a variety of cooking styles and recipes to the island.
-Soon enough some of these dishes adopted a uniquely Singaporean taste and style.
+Soon enough, some of these dishes adopted a uniquely Singaporean taste and style.

 Check out these resources to help you gain some understanding on both famous and the lesser